jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-11/_index.md

-+++
+---
+heading: "Book 11"
-heading= "The Laws Which Establish Political Liberty, With Regard To The Constitution" title= "Book 11" description= "Book 11 of The Spirit of the Laws by Montesquieu Simplified" date= "2021-09-20" author= "Montesquieu" image= "/covers/spirit.jpg"
+title: "The Laws Which Establish Political Liberty, With Regard To The Constitution"
-# heading= Book 11, 19 chapters
-+++
+linkTitle: "Book 11"
+weight: 11
+# "2021-09-30"
+description: "Book 11 of The Spirit of the Laws by Montesquieu Simplified in 19 chapters"
+image: "/covers/spirit.jpg"
+---